Dytynets Park

-Dytynets Park (Chernihiv) is the most ancient area of Chernihiv is Dytynets.
+The Dytynets Park is a park in Chernihiv located on the site of the Chernihiv dytynets, the Kievan Rus'-era fortified region of the city.
 It is a hill on the bank of the Desna River, where a defense complex is situated.
-Walking along the alleys of the park, you can feel the spirit of ancient times, marvel at the panorama of the Boldyna Hora, see the numerous churches and cathedrals, and observe the whole city.
-At the viewing point, there are 12 cast-iron bastion cannons from the seventeenth century, which are the calling card of the city.
-By the way, Dytynets is a perfect spot to have a lunch in one of the traditional cuisine restaurants.
+The park houses numerous churches and cathedrals.
+At the viewing point, there are 12 cast-iron bastion cannons from the 17th century, which are the calling card of the city.
+Dytynets Park also has a number of restaurants.

-Across the street from Dytynets Park, you will find Catherine's Church from the beginning of the 18th century.
-This is one of the best examples of the Ukrainian Baroque style with onion-shaped golden domes.
+Across the street from Dytynets Park, the Catherine's Church from the beginning of the 18th century is situated.
+With onion-shaped golden domes, it is one of the best examples of the Ukrainian Baroque.

-Right in the center of the city, there is Piatnytska Church from the 12th/13th century.
-The style is a bit raw, with red bricks, but it's impressive nevertheless.